luisgaboardi/luisgaboardi/README.md

 - 🔭 I have two major projects: [Elza Cast](https://github.com/elza-cast) and [Projeto Kokama](https://github.com/fga-eps-mds/2020.2-Projeto-Kokama-Wiki)
 - 🌱 I’m currently learning everything I can 🤣
-- ⚡ I’m currently working on a Institutional Research about Autonomous Vehicles
+- ⚡ I have done an Institutional Research about Autonomous Vehicles
 - 👯 I’m looking for an internship to work at innovative ideas and interact with other creators and teams!
 - 🥅 2021 Goals: Always work on a side project besides university